 Chrysalis

-Many neurodivergent people mask when they are out in public, suppressing their natural instincts in order to blend in and gain acceptance in society, which can lead to sensory overload.
+Many neurodivergent people mask when they are out in public, suppressing their natural instincts in order to blend in and gain acceptance in society.
+Some do this by seeing themselves from an external perspective, which allows them to better mirror those around them.
+Doing this constantly can lead to sensory overload and burnout.
+Through this work, I hope to offer a glimpse into how people on the spectrum perceive and interact with the world.

-This project was formed in February 2025 as we walked the Camino de Santiago together.
+This project was formed in February 2025 as I walked the Camino de Santiago together with my daughter.
 Arriving in our room each evening, she would immediately climb under the covers to shut out the world.
-I was struck by the changing compositions of her form in each new bed - the contours and textures of the various blankets, lighting from a bathroom or streetlight, sometimes the silhouette made from her phone.
+Sharing a small hotel room, I was struck by the changing compositions of her form in each new bed - the contours and textures of the various blankets, lighting from a bathroom or streetlight, sometimes the silhouette made from her phone shining beneath the sheets.
 It was all fascinating and beautiful to me.
 She was like a chrysalis, waiting to emerge the next day, a new person.